-Impairment of Goodwill
+Impairment of Goodwill and Intangible Assets

 We apply ASC Topic 350 in accounting for the valuation of goodwill and identifiable intangible assets.
-During our annual goodwill impairment tests at December 31, 2008, 2009 and 2010, we determined that the fair value of equity exceeded the carrying value of equity, and therefore that goodwill was not impaired.
+During our annual goodwill impairment tests at December 31, 2009, 2010 and 2011, we determined that the fair value of equity exceeded the carrying value of equity, and therefore that goodwill and intangible assets were not impaired.